dlab-berkeley/programming-fundamentals/1-2_create.md

 $ mkdir scripts
 ~~~

-Let's try a different way to add text to a file, first we need to learn `echo`:
+Let's try a different way to add text to a file, first we need to learn the bash command `echo`:

 ~~~ {.input}
 $ echo "Hello world!"